 Social media is a chaotic universe.
 It changes almost every day.
-Plus, there are so many networks and not everyone is on every one.
+Plus, there are so many networks, and not everyone is on every one.
 Mobile tech is evolving faster than we can almost keep up.
 The ways that these devices communicate with one another changes frequently, too.
 And not everyone has the latest tech.
-Plus, if transfer of data requires wi-fi, ability to connect will depend on the strength of the signals.
-So making connections electronically while in person is still a challenge.
+Plus, if data transfer requires wi-fi, the ability to connect will depend on the strength of the signals.
+So, making connections electronically while in person is still a challenge.

 - Go New School AND Old School.
 Stay mindful of and experiment with new tech and trends for exchanging information, but ALWAYS have business cards ready to make a connection no matter what!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.